programmerarpoolen/GardenBrain/README.md

 # GardenBrain
-Raspberry Pi program for smart garden irrigation using Sense HAT, a 1-channel relay and a 7" touchscreen, with a web dashboard interface
+Raspberry Pi program for smart garden irrigation using Sense HAT, a 1-channel relay and a 7" touchscreen, with a web dashboard interface.

 This project runs on a Raspberry Pi3 with LAMP server and Chromium web browser installed.